Mail Envelope/Letter drawing

 Insurance

 • Your membership is for your primary care needs, but it’s not the same thing as health insurance.
-We recommend (but don’t require) our members obtain health insurance to cover more expensive health care needs, which is typically done with things like a high-deductible catastrophic plan.
-Medical cost sharing programs are often a good match as well.
+We recommend (but don’t require) our members obtain health insurance to cover more expensive health care needs, which can be done with things like a high-deductible catastrophic plan or more robust insurance plans, too.

 • We don't.
 We do not bill insurance, or contract with any private or public insurance plans.
 This allows us to keep the pricing of our services transparent to our members.
 You can still use your insurance for other medical practices, pharmacies, and hospital visits.
 You can also use insurance for your labs, imaging, and medications as well.
 However, we are able to negotiate directly with many vendors from these companies to offer exclusive pricing on these services to our members.
 Some patients prefer not to bill their insurance for these as a result.